rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 In particular: If control flow splits at a point like an if-expression, but the two arms never meet

-### match expressons and enum variants
+### match expressions and enum variants

 The examples above used just structs and `if` expressions, but there is an additional twist introduced by `enum` types.
-The examples above showed that a struct type can be partially moved: one of its fields can be moved away while the other is still present, and this can be faithfully represented in the set of drop oblgiations.
+The examples above showed that a struct type can be partially moved: one of its fields can be moved away while the other is still present, and this can be faithfully represented in the set of drop obligations.
 But consider an `enum` and `match`:

 ```rust